American Massage Therapy Association® (AMTA)

 The International Somatic Movement Education and Therapy Association (ISMETA) is an association of professionals dedicated to enhancing human function and body-mind integration through movement awareness.
 Our profession encompasses distinct disciplines each with their own educational or therapeutic emphasis, principles, methods and techniques.

-The practice of somatic movement education and therapy encompass: postural and movement evaluation; experiential anatomy and imagery; movement patterning for integration, and efficiency; and body awareness through movement.
+The practice of somatic movement education and therapy incorporate: postural and movement evaluation; experiential anatomy; and movement patterning that increases efficiency, while refining perceptual, kinesthetic and proprioceptive sensitivity.
+Somatic Movement Education and Therapy supports homeostasis, co- regulation and neuro-plasticity in our students and clients.

 Each method helps students and clients in some way to:

 Founded in 1988, The International Somatic Movement Education and Therapy Association is a membership organization that is federally tax-exempt under Section 501(c)(6) of the Internal Revenue Code.
-ISMETA maintains a professional registry of Somatic Movement Educators ( RSME) and Somatic Movement Therapists ( RSMT), promotes public awareness of the profession of Somatic Movement Education and Therapy, encourages research and publications related to somatic movement education and therapy, upholds high educational and professional standards, and supports its members professional development.
+ISMETA ensures that training programs uphold high standards of education and practice and maintains a professional registry of Registered Somatic Movement Educators (RSME) and Registered Somatic Movement Therapists (RSMT).
+We work to educate the general public about our profession and help our colleagues in Integrative Health, Human Services, Education and the Arts understand the benefits of Somatic Movement Education and Therapy.

 ISMETA participates in the Federation to stay informed of state legislation that could affect the right of ISMETA registered professional members to practice, and to assure that appropriate exemptions are included in massage and bodywork laws for movement professions that include somatic approaches.
 ISMETA benefits from collegial exchange with all Federation member organizations.